Nalipp/Stat-su/README.md

   - xupdated (on TimeSlip ui with seed data)
   - xupdate when posting to TimeSlip

+  xlisten for escape keypress to close timmer popup

   /-- current

-  listen for escape keypress to close timmer popup

-  /-- current

   add icons
   - link
   - trash
   - play
+  - stop

+  /-- current

   create a footer